Self-Directed Health Savings Account

 - If you change health plans, you do not lose the funds

-- You can’t have other health coverage
+- You do not have other health coverage

-- You can’t be enrolled in Medicare
+- You are not enrolled in Medicare

 - You are not claimed as a dependent on someone else’s tax return

 - Cost of doctor visits

 - Dental care (office visits, X-rays, cleanings, fillings, braces)*

 - Bandages and other OTC first-aid kits

 - Capital improvements to home for medical care